Living plastic-free in Willoughby

 - Carry a set of reusable cutlery for your take-away meals

-- Avoid over-packaged products, shop at a Farmer’s Market or Food Co-op if there is one nearby
+- Avoid over-packaged products, shop at a farmer’s market, bulk food store or food co-op if there is one nearby

 - Don’t use balloons for celebrations and don’t accept a balloon from promoters (and tell them why) Balloonsblow.org